 Explore Yorke Peninsula’s coastline from Port Wakefield to Moonta Bay on this 500 km walking and cycling trail that showcases the spectacular coastline, diverse coastal communities and natural environments unique to ‘Yorkes’.
 Even better, Walk the Yorke goes right past Yondah’s gate!

 So get on your bike or lace up your hiking boots and head for Marion Bay.
-This sleepy little coastal town with jetty, general store and long, wide beaches is located right next to Innes National Park.
+This sleepy little coastal town with jetty, general store and long, wide beaches is located right next to Dhilba Guuranda-Innes National Park.
 You can relax there on the sand with the best fish and chips ever, or enjoy a great lunch or dinner at the fully-licensed Marion Bay Tavern.
 Better still try one of their divine wood-fired pizzas for dinner!

 There’s so much to see on ‘Yorkes’ and it’s all contained within a relatively small area bounded on three sides by the sea.
 The coast road right round the ‘foot’ of Yorke Peninsula is particularly scenic with opportunities to access wide sandy beaches (the deserted sort that Europeans can only dream about!) and rambling clifftop trails.